RipulHandoo/GeeksForGeeks/Data Structure/Sum Tree/README.md

 The sum of left subtree and right subtree is
 1 + 2 = 3, which is the value of the root node.
 Therefore,the given binary tree is a sum tree.

+# Your Task:
+You don't need to read input or print anything.
+Complete the function isSumTree() which takes root node as input parameter and returns true if the tree is a SumTree else it returns false.

+Expected Time Complexity: O(N)
+Expected Auxiliary Space: O(Height of the Tree)

+# Constraints:
+1 ≤ number of nodes ≤ 104**